Wyndham Vale

 Wyndham Vale faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~13,600 people), compared to 56.7% in Greater Melbourne.
-The most common medical conditions are mental health issues and asthma, affecting 8.0 and 7.8% of residents respectively.
-However, 75.1% of residents claim to be completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Health outcomes among the working-age population in Wyndham Vale are broadly typical.
-The area has 7.5% of residents aged 65 and over (1,992 people), which is lower than the 15.1% in Greater Melbourne.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+Private health cover is relatively low at approximately 51% of the total population (~13,600 people), compared to 56.7% across Greater Melbourne.
+The most common medical conditions are mental health issues and asthma, impacting 8.0 and 7.8% of residents respectively.
+75.1% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+Health outcomes among the working-age population are typical.
+The area has 7.6% of residents aged 65 and over (2,018 people), lower than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health